vieenrose/transormer-installation-script-for-NVIDIA-Jetson-Nano/README.md

-This is an installation script of Hugging Face's transformers for NVIDIA Jetson Nano.
-The targeted JetPack Version is 4.2.2.
-To launch the script, just do
+This is a collection of installation scripts of Hugging Face's transformers for NVIDIA Jetson Nano.
+The targeted JetPack versions are 4.2.2 and 4.5.1.
+To launch any of them, just go to the folder whose name fit your JetPack version then do
 ```
 bash install.sh
 ```